ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 1. Before performing the next step,  **wait 10 minutes**  for the agent registration to complete.
 Test connection will not succeed until the agent registration is completed.
 Alternatively, you can force the agent registration to complete by restarting the provisioning agent on your server.
 Navigating to your server > search for services in the windows search bar > identify the Azure AD Connect Provisioning Agent Service > right click on the service and restart.

-1. In the tenant URL field, enter the following URL, replacing the name of the connector to the before the /scim&quot; suffix.
+1. In the tenant URL field, enter the following URL, replacing "connectorName" with the name of the connector on the ECMA Host.

 [https://localhost:8585/ecma2host_connectorName/scim](https://localhost:8585/ecma2host_connectorName/scim)

-1. Enter the secret token you created earlier during configuration in the field Secret Token.
+1. Enter the secret token value that you defined in the ECMA Host in the field Secret Token.

 1. Click Test Connection and wait one minute.
 If you reveive an error message, please review the [troubleshooting steps](https://github.com/ArvindHarinder1/PrivatePreviewDocs/blob/main/Troubleshooting.md).